-Students are eligible to retake each portion/subject of the ACCUPLACER test one time even if they have had developmental education instruction at the College.
-Readmitted students or students who previously applied as visiting high school or dual enrollment students who have not demonstrated college readiness are allowed to take the ACCUPLACER once they matriculate no matter how many previous attempts they have had.
-They are also permitted one retake after matriculation.
-The length of time between retakes is the student's prerogative, but students should be strongly encouraged to prepare for the retake attempt.
-The dean of student affairs may approve additional re-take attempts in exceptional circumstances.
-There is a per subject charge for each retake.
+New students are eligible to retake each portion/subject of the Accuplacer test one time, regardless of whether they have had developmental education instruction at the College.
+Readmitted students or students who previously applied as visiting high school or dual enrollment students who have not demonstrated college readiness are allowed to take the Accuplacer once, as any new student would.
+They may also re-take it one time.
+The length of time between re-takes is the student's prerogative, but students should be strongly encouraged to prepare for the re-take attempt.
+The Dean of Student Affairs may approve additional re-take attempts in exceptional circumstances he/she believes warrants a re-take opportunity.